walterrowe/magick-frames/README.md

 - drag-n-dropping files onto the droplet using Finder will decorate the selected files
 - double-clicking the droplet will open a file chooser and decorate the selected files
+- referencing in an export recipe of an image editing tool to decorate images on export

 # What Is Magick Frames